 “Look what you did,” Alex groaned.

 “It’s not like I knew she was going to cry!
-She usually starts yelling,” Leo said.
+She usually starts yelling,” Leo said, his voice trailing off.

-Alex rolled his eyes at Leo’s lame attempt at self-defense before he got up to chase after and comfort his cousin, leaving Leo sitting alone at the table with Jasmine’s friends glaring at him from a distance.
+Alex rolled his eyes at Leo’s lame excuse before he got up to chase after and comfort his cousin, leaving Leo sitting alone at the table with Jasmine’s friends glaring at him from a distance.

-Jasmine had neglected to mention the crush that was effectively shattered in that moment, but the heat that pooled into her cheeks gave her away.
+Jasmine had neglected to mention the crush that was effectively shattered in that moment, but the heat pooling into her cheeks gave her away.

 “So that’s why you cried.”